argonne-lcf/user-guides/docs/account-project-management/allocation-management/allocation-management.md

 `sbank-list-allocations -r polaris -p <projectname> -f”+subname users_list”`

 *Tip: see sbank l a -h for all the options and sbank –f? for list of fields that can be displayed*

-## Known Issues
-1. qsub throws an error if you pass `<projectname>::<suballocationname>`, but passing `<suballocationID>` works.
-This is a bug that will need to be fixed.
-2. Start and end dates of suballocations are ignored when suballocation management is enabled.
-This is a bug that will be fixed.